Outline of Ezekiel

 3. Prophecies against the Nations (Ezekiel 25-32)

-All the nations surrounding Israel are brought into the judgment of the word of God by the prophet, including Ammon, Moab, Edom, Philistia, Tyre, Sidon, and Egypt.
+All the nations surrounding Israel are judged including Ammon, Moab, Edom, Philistia, Tyre, Sidon, and Egypt.
 Babylon itself is a glaring omission.

-Lying between the sections on the nations and the final visions of future salvationSalvation can mean saved from something (deliverance) or for something (redemption).
+Between the sections concerning the nations and the final vision of future salvationSalvation can mean saved from something (deliverance) or for something (redemption).
 Paul preached that salvation comes through the death of Christ on the cross which redeemed sinners from death and for a grace-filled life. for Israel, these chapters deal with Jews in exile, Israel and its future, its leaders, land, mountains, and enemies (past and future).
+Hope for restoration and blessingBlessing is the asking for or the giving of God’s favor.
+Isaac was tricked into blessing Jacob instead of his firstborn Esau.
+At the Last Supper Jesus offered a blessing over bread and wine.
+To be blessed is to be favored by God. is offered to the people.

 5. Vision of Future Restoration (Ezekiel 40-48)